quincarter/component-library-starter/README.md

 - `format` fixes linting and formatting errors
 - `storybook` runs storybook dev server
 - `storybook:build` builds storybook for static site hosting i.e. github pages
-- `lerna:build` bundles the packages located in the `./packages` directory as long as they have a `package.json` with the required information

 ## Tooling configs